chanzuckerberg/cellxgene/server/eb/README.md

    The config file may then be customized before the app is deployed.

+   There are two ways to set the config file location, evaluated in this order:

-   If your config file is named "config.yaml" and exists in `customize/config.yaml`, then it will be bundled with the application zip file and installed along side the app on the EB servers.
+   First, if your config file is named "config.yaml" and exists in `customize/config.yaml`, then it will be bundled with the application zip file and installed along side the app on the EB servers.

-   However, a potentially more flexible approach is to place your config file in a location accessible to the EB servers, such as along side the matrix files in S3.
+   Second, a potentially more flexible approach is to place your config file in a location accessible to the EB servers, such as in S3.
 For example:  s3://my-bucket/my-datasets/config.yaml.
    Set the CXG_CONFIG_FILE environment variable to specify this location.

    Another option is to set the CXG_DATAROOT environment variable.
 The dataroot